gazconroy/digital-comma/_pages/cookie-policy.md

 This site uses cookies provided by the following trusted third parties.

-- **Google Analytics.** This site uses Google Analytics, one of the most widespread and trusted analytics solutions on the web, to help understand how you use the site and ways that your experience can be improved.
-These cookies may track things such as how long you spend on the site and the pages that you visit so that Digital Comma can continue to produce engaging content. [*Official reference*](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage).
+- **Google Analytics.** This site uses Google Analytics to help understand how people use the site and ways that your experience can be improved.
+These cookies track things such as how long you spend on the site and the pages that you visit. [*Official reference*](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage).
 - **GitHub.** This site uses GitHub to enable commenting on pages. [*Official reference*](https://docs.github.com/en/github/site-policy/github-privacy-statement#our-use-of-cookies-and-tracking).
 - **Formspree**.
 This site uses Formspree for its contact form. [*Official reference*](https://formspree.io/legal/privacy-policy).
 - **Algolia search**.
 This site uses Algolia cookies to optimise the its search function.
 The cookie ensures accurate and fast search results. [*Official reference*](https://www.algolia.com/policies/privacy/#:~:text=Cookies,-Algolia%20and%20our&text=You%20can%20control%20the%20use,.com%2Fpolicies%2Fcookies.).